 : looks like the project doesn’t care well about security.UNCLEAR

-: there is no enough data to reliably calculate a score and a label for the project.The security rating uses
+: there is no enough data to reliably calculate a score and a label for the project.The rating procedure uses

 thresholds

-for score and confidence to assign one of the labels to an open-source project.
+for score and confidence to select one of the labels for an open source project.

 If a confidence score is lower than a certain value, then the project gets the UNCLEAR